 Once you have permission from your references to send their information to employers, it’s time to construct the official sheet for the hiring manager.
 But how should a job references page look?
-Follow the tips below and choose the job references template you like best to create a reference page that looks clean and professional.
+Follow the tips below and choose the job references template you like best to create a clean and professional reference page.

 Your resume, cover letter, and job references format should look like they belong together.
 The header with your contact information should be formatted identically on all your application materials.
 Similarly, type the job reference list in the same font as the body text in the other two documents.

 For job seekers who have been in the workforce for several years, however, all your job references may be equally strong.
-In this case you should create a list of job references that is organized alphabetically by last name or chronologically from the time you last worked with them.
+In this case you should create a list of job references that is organized either in alphabetized order by last name or chronologically from the time you last worked with them.

 How should a job references page look?
 The answer is rather simple.
-The best job references format is clean and straightforward.
-Your job references page needs to give prospective employers a quick and easy way to identify and contact the people who can speak to your experience, work ethic, and abilities.
+The best job references format is clean and straightforward; there’s no need to include details like your work history here.
+Your professional reference page needs to give prospective employers a quick and easy way to identify and contact the people who can speak to your experience, work ethic, and abilities.